alexcg1/alexcg1.github.io/_posts/2021-09-23-grok-shell-grok-jina.md

 ## What's the difference then?

 - `grep` would miss any mention of `loving`, `romance`, `heart`, etc. `TransformerTorchEncoder` would see the connection.
 - Jina can search *any* kind of data, not just text streams.
 PDFs, [amino acids](https://github.com/georgeamccarthy/protein_search), [memes](http://examples.jina.ai/memes), you name it.
+I could index frames of *Titanic* and get back pictures of Jack and Rose.
 - Jina means writing more lines of code, at least for a simple thing like our example.
 But for real-world use-cases where you want scaling, client-server architecture, containerization, etc et bloody cetera, Jina's your jam.

 ## `yy` and `pp`